subsquid/docs/docs/faq.md

 Add `--subscription` flag to the `serve` command defined in `commands.json`.
 See [Subscriptions](/graphql-api/subscriptions) for details.

-### Where do squid processors keep their state between batches?
+### How do squids keep track of their sync progress?

 Depends on the data sink used.
 Squid processors that use [`TypeormDatabase`](/basics/store/postgres) keep their state in a [schema](https://www.postgresql.org/docs/current/sql-createschema.html), not in a table.
 By default the schema is called `squid_processor` (name must be overridden in [multiprocessor squids](/basics/multichain)).
 You can view it with
 ```sql